qixuchen/Robust_Interact/Code/Readme.md

 # Robust_Interact

-This package contains 3 directories under `Robust_Interact/Code`:
+This package contains 3 directories:
-1. Directory `Robust_Interact`, which contains the source code of the proposed algorithms
+1. Directory `Experiments`, which contains the source code of the proposed algorithms

 	(1). *2RI* (can be found in ST2D.cpp, only works for 2-dimensional datasets)